tunroam/paper/intersection_report_spec/310vpnclient.md

 [RFC3947 section 4](https://tools.ietf.org/html/rfc3947)).
 VPN clients that use other protocols
 MAY
-be supported by the AP.
+be supported by the AP,
+as described in section *[L4 Transport layer]*.

 <!--
 TODO